 The analyses presented in this section indicate that the SCA is designed to provide sufficient capacity and to perform as necessary for containment of the dredged sediment.
 In addition, the drainage layer of the liquids management system will maintain an adequate slope towards the sump areas during construction, operations, and post-closure.
-Finally, the composite liner system will effectively protect groundwater quality, and the final cover system will provide isolation of the dredged sediment and maintain adequate slopes for surface water management during post-closure.
-Monitoring will be performed during construction, operations, and post-closure to confirm the SCA is performing as designed.
+Finally, the composite liner system will effectively protect groundwater quality.
+Monitoring will be performed during construction, operations, and post-closure during as designed.

-The SCA design drawings and specifications that were developed using the engineering evaluations presented in this section are provided in Appendix E, "Drawings and Specifications."
+The SCA design drawings and specifications that were developed using the engineering evaluations presented in this section are provided in Appendix E, "Drawings and Specifications".
 The key assumptions (e.g., dredge volume) required to proceed with the SCA layout design and engineering analyses are presented first in this section.
 After the key assumptions, the SCA layout and the basis for that layout are presented, followed by a discussion of the engineering analyses performed on that layout and the impact of those results on the design.
 Since the overall objectives for the SCA design are discussed in Section 1.2, and the detailed requirements and criteria of the civil and geotechnical aspects of the design are provided in the BOD (Attachment A of Appendix A, "SCA Civil and Geotechnical Technical Memorandum"), they are not repeated here; however, as applicable, they are incorporated into the discussions of the engineering analyses.
-The engineering analyses in this section focus on slope stability, settlement, the composite liner and liquid management system, the surface water control system, and final cover design.
+The engineering analyses in this section focus on slope stability, settlement, the composite liner and liquid management system, and the surface water control system.
+An assumed final cover design is also discussed for purposes of the analyses presented herein.
+The actual final cover design will be provided in the Onondaga Lake Remedy Restoration and SCA Closure Design.
 Finally, the anticipated base composite liner system construction phasing, preloading, and construction material transportation and placement are discussed.